-- Monitors the operations of twenty-four Oklahoma railroads for compliance with state railroad crossing safety regulations for more than 4,100 public, at-grade crossings in the state.
+- Monitors the operations of twenty-four Oklahoma railroads for compliance with state railroad crossing safety regulations for more than 3,475 public, at-grade crossings in the state.
 This includes ensuring that the railroads maintain their crossings and clear the sight triangle of rank weeds, noxious plants, thickets, trees, debris, trash or other obstructions.

 - Investigates and makes recommendations concerning railroad crossing openings, closings, and crossing signal upgrades.